NorthStarUAS/FlightData/README.md

-# North Star UAS flight-data
+# North Star UAS FlightData

 Python libraries to load and interpolate a variety of flight data formats.
 These libs are primarily intended to support higher level flight post processing